Michael Brooks-Jimenez: Political career

 Brooks-Jimenez ran for the state Senate in 2014, losing to incumbent Republican Ralph Shortey.
 After Shortey resigned in March 2017 after being charged with child prostitution, Brooks-Jimenez declared his candidacy for the open seat.
 He defeated Republican Joe Griffin in the special election, held on July 11, 2017.
+His victory came as a surprise victory for the Democratic Party.

-Brooks-Jimenez was the first proudly Latino member of the Senate, and is one of five in the Legislature.
+Brooks-Jimenez was the first Latino member of the Senate and is one of five in the Legislature.
 No candidates filed to run against Brooks-Jimenez in 2018 or 2022 primaries or general elections.
-He currently serves as Assistant Minority Leader.
-Brooks-Jimenez is also member of The National Association of Latino Elected Officials, The Board of Latino Legislative Leaders and was selected in 2021 to be part of The New Deal Leaders.
-In 2020 Senator Brooks founded the Oklahoma Latino Legislative Caucus.
+He currently serves as Minority Caucus Chair.
+Brooks-Jimenez is also member of The National Association of Latino Elected Officials and the Board of Latino Legislative Leaders and was selected to be part of the New Deal Leaders in 2021.
+Brooks-Jimenez also founded the Oklahoma Latino Legislative Caucus in 2020.